annachen88/PythonProjects/README.md

   * An image that blurs the original image.
 The method we use is to change the original pixel value to the average of this pixel and its neighboring pixels.
     <p></p>
 * [Paint](https://github.com/annachen88/PythonProjects/tree/main/projects/paint)
-  * python drawing & animation.
+  * python drawing & animation
   * drawing line game ➤ *[DEMO VIDEOS!](https://youtube.com/shorts/xwbMQSIXqnU)*
   * bouncing ball animation ➤ *[DEMO VIDEOS!](https://youtu.be/zsiY0KO49yI)*
   <p></p>